-Delia Karamouzis is a law clerk in the Labor Department and is a member of the Employee Litigation & Counseling Groups.
+Delia Karamouzis is an associate in the Labor Department and is a member of the Employee Litigation & Counseling Group.

 On Monday, January 27, 2025, President Trump removed Equal Employment Opportunity Commission (the “EEOC” or the “Commission”) commissioners Charlotte A. Burrows and Jocelyn Samuels, the two confirmed in separate statements.
 The move, which may face legal challenges, marks the first time that a president has removed an EEOC commissioner without cause prior to the expiration